 If your skin constantly feels tight, flaky, or thirsty, a hydrating serum is non-negotiable.
 Dry skin lacks water, and these serums are designed to deliver a concentrated dose of it directly to your skin cells.
 Look for formulas packed with humectants like hyaluronic acid and glycerin, which act like magnets for moisture, pulling it from the air and deeper skin layers.
 Our Human Derived Growth Factor Gel contains hyaluronic acid to deeply hydrate and plump the skin.
 Applying a serum like this to damp skin will help it absorb more effectively, leaving your face feeling soft, supple, and comfortable all day long.

-For Oily & Combo Skin: Get Hydration Without the Shine
+For Oily & Combo Skin: Hydration Without the Grease

 It’s a common myth that oily skin doesn’t need hydration.
 In fact, skipping it can cause your skin to produce even more oil to compensate for dehydration.
 The trick is to find a serum that hydrates without adding extra grease.
 You’ll want to look for lightweight, oil-free formulas that feel weightless on the skin.
 Ingredients like hyaluronic acid are still great here, as they provide pure hydration without clogging pores.
 A gel-based serum will absorb quickly and won’t leave behind a sticky or shiny residue, giving your skin the balanced moisture it craves.